1soniabansal/Customer-Service-Request-Analysis/README.md

-This is a personal project and is completed for learning purpose.
 I used different Python libraries such as NumPy,  Pandas, SciPy,  matplotlib ,scikit-learn to complete the given analysis and visualization tasks.